 Medical Malpractice Defined

-The Provider Had a Duty of Care to The Patient
+The Healthcare Provider Had a Duty of Care to the Patient

 A duty of care is the legal duty to provide medical care that a reasonably prudent person would consider reasonable and acceptable.
 A doctor who sees a patient at a clinic, for example, has a duty of care to provide proper medical care to that patient, and so does the clinic.